YashGaur000/Face_detection_w-opencv/README.md

 completed.
 done.
-move to another files to see more.
+move to another files to see more in these files.